wheelerbrazeau/docs.erisindustries.com/tutorials/getting-started.md

 At the current time, `eris` requires `docker` >= {{ site.data.coding["docker"].minimum }}.
 You can check your docker version with `docker version`.
 We do not test against older versions of docker. `eris` may or may not work against earlier versions of docker and we can make no guarantees of usability there.

-**Temporary Hack**

-Note we are working on integrating Docker 1.10 into our test suite.
-At this time it is not currently tested so use at your own risk.
-It is very easy to downgrade your docker version to 1.9.1 though.

-**End Temporary Hack**

 #### Docker Installation for Linux

 Follow the link above for the official way to install Docker on your Linux box.